-Since a distance or directional function may operate for a full or partial loss of ac potential caused by one or more blown fuses, PTFF is provided to block distance and directional function tripping when a fuse failure is detected.
+Since a distance or directional function may operate for a full or partial loss of AC potential caused by one or more blown fuses, PTFF is provided to block distance and directional function tripping when a fuse failure is detected.
 The backup overcurrent function PH4, nondirectional IDT, and nondirectional TOC are allowed to trip.
 If IDT or TOC is directionally supervised by NT, then that function is not allowed to trip.
-Figure 1-17 shows the functional logic for the PTFF function.
+Figure 1-15 shows the functional logic for the PTFF function.

-If ac potential is lost, the positive-sequence voltage detector V1 drops out, NOT1 produces a logic 1 output, and the upper input is present at AND1.
+If AC potential is lost, the positive-sequence voltage detector V1 drops out, NOT1 produces a logic 1 output, and the upper input is present at AND1.
 The V1 pickup setting is fixed at 75% of nominal-50 volts secondary-and the pickup-to-dropout ratio is virtually 100%.
-The middle input to AND1 is present if load current is sufficient to operate the current detector IB, while the bottom input is dependent upon whether the fault detector FD has operated or whether one or more poles are open.
-When the POLE DISAGREEMENT logic detects that one or more poles of the circuit breaker(s) are open, PTFF is disabled.
+The middle input to AND1 is present if load current is sufficient to operate the current detector IB, while the bottom input is dependent upon whether the fault detector FD has operated.

-If ac potential is lost for any reason, including a blown fuse or fuses, and there is no disturbance on the power system, so that the fault detector has not operated, AND1 produces an output that causes timer TL1 to time out and produce a PTFF output via OR2.
+If AC potential is lost for any reason, including a blown fuse or fuses, and there is no disturbance on the power system, so that the fault detector has not operated, AND1 produces an output that causes timer TL1 to time out and produce a PTFF output via OR2.
 The output of OR2 is routed to AND2 to seal in the PTFF output, based on the output of V1, so that PTFF output is maintained as long as the potential is below normal.
 Setting 1003, SELFFB, determines whether PTFF operation issues a critical alarm and blocks distance/directional tripping (SELFFB = YES) or merely issues a critical alarm (SELFFB = NO).
 When the potential returns to normal, V1 and NOT1 reset to remove the seal-in, allowing the PTFF output to reset.

 When a fault occurs, with an attendant drop in potential, the V1 function resets, but the fault detector operates to prevent an output from AND1.
 PTFF does not operate on fault conditions.
+When PTFF does operate, a critical alarm is issued whether or not the PTFF has been selected to block tripping.